Charoen Pokphand Foods: Animal feed

 The company produces and distributes aquatic feed, with the main product being shrimp feed.
 Aquatic feed is produced in the forms of concentrate, powder, and pellets and distributed through sales representatives who are in shrimp farming areas throughout the country.
 Agricultural products such as soybean meal, fish meal, and wheat flour are used in the production of aquatic feed.

 Aquatic breeders

 Shrimp culture farms and hatcheries

 Following the company's policy of supporting sustained growth and development in the shrimp industry, the company has developed shrimp fry to distribute to farmers, which will increase their opportunity to successfully farm shrimp.
-In 2004, the company entered into a joint venture with an American company with shrimp breeding expertise to develop shrimp fry that are suitable to for farming conditions in Thailand.
+In 2004, the company entered into a joint venture with an American company with shrimp breeding expertise to develop shrimp fry that are suitable for farming conditions in Thailand.
 The company's culture farms and hatcheries are in the shrimp farming areas in the eastern and southern regions of Thailand.